|

 And also removes all processes started from the server binary directory

-(e.g. /opt/ibm/lotus).
+(e.g. /opt/ibm/domino).

 NSD currently does only remove registered resources in the following files: